 If you're sexually active, especially with multiple partners, you may have questions about the risk of getting a sexually transmitted disease (STD) and when to get tested.

-This is important because a person can have a sexually transmitted disease without knowing it.
-In many cases, no signs or symptoms occur.
-In fact, that's why many experts prefer the term sexually transmitted infections (STIs), because you can have the infection without disease symptoms.
+Getting tested is important.
+That's because you can have a STD without knowing it.
+In many cases, there aren't any symptoms.
+In fact, that's why many experts prefer the term sexually transmitted infections (STIs), because you can have an infection without disease symptoms.

 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.